yaml/yaml-spec/spec/1.3.0/spec.md

 powerful and reliable while simultaneously simplifying the development process for implementers.

-While this revision of the specification is limiting itself to informational changes only, there is companion documentation intended to guide YAML framework implementers and YAML language users.
+In addition to this specification, there is companion documentation intended to guide YAML framework implementers and YAML language users.
 This documentation can continue to evolve and expand continually between published revisions of this specification.